Enrolled students can set up an appointment by calling our office, 831-582-3969.

-Eligible students will first meet with a counselor by Zoom to create a plan.
-Plans are unique for each student.
-The counselor may recommend group counseling, individual counseling, or both.
+Students will meet with a counselor to create a unique plan that may include group counseling, individual counseling, or both.
 In some cases, students may benefit from a referral to a mental health professional or service outside of CSUMB.

 Students in crisis are seen as soon as possible.